 State Insurance Departments:

 Approved for 6 CE remote credits in FL.
 Applying in NY, NJ, TX.

 AIMU Certificate of Marine Insurance: Completion of this class can be credited toward AIMU COMI

 9:00 am - instruction

 1:00pm - instruction

 4:00pm - class ends

 Refunds/Cancellations/Substitutions: Refund requests will be honored if received at least 48 hours prior to the scheduled start date.
-All refunds will be subject to a processing fee of 4%.
 Cancellations received after the refund deadline and "no shows" are subject to the full registration fees.
-Substitutions may be made by notifying AIMU via email or in person on the day of the event.
+Substitutions may be made by notifying AIMU via email.
+Please contact Elvira Rodin at email@example.com.